 The misuse of opioids has become an epidemic in the U.S. in recent years as rates of addiction and overdose continue to skyrocket.
 There has been plenty of discussion and conjecture about what caused this epidemic and who is to blame for the rampant abuse of opioids.
 Although the medication is inherently addictive, there are lot of uniquely American cultural factors that may play a role including the development and advertising of pain medication.
+This is why people turn to alcohol abuse treatment centers.

 In the U.S. opioids have always been used to treat pain and changes in the way it has been regulated have been used to stem the tides of abuse.
 Heroin was once commonly used as pain medicine in America until it was criminalized in 1924.
 Opioid use in the form of heroin became an underground drug problem until prescription became popular again in the 1990s.

 Pharmaceutical companies heavily advertised drugs like Oxycontin with dubious claims that they were not addictive.
 Doctors were taught to more aggressively use painkillers to treat various kinds of pain issues under the belief that they were not harmful.
 The marketing tactics used by Big Pharma are a major reason why opioids became so widespread and started to cause developing addictions across the country.
+Attending a Malibu rehab center can help.